isomerpages/moe-nanchiauhigh/_our-resources/Admission to NCHS/Direct School Admission Exercise.md

 1. Application for DSA-Sec must be submitted through the online DSA-Sec Portal.
 The application starts on 5 May 2022 (11 am) and end on 1 June 2022 (3 pm).
 No fee will be charged for the application.
 For more details, please refer to MOE website – moe.gov.sg/dsa-sec.
 2. Nan Chiau High School is a MOE Special Assistance Plan (SAP) school.
 All students enrolled will read Higher Chinese Language.
-3. Students successfully allocated to their DSA-Sec schools will **NOT** be allowed to participate in the annual S1 Posting Exercise to opt for secondary schools, and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.
+3. Students successfully allocated to their DSA-Sec schools will&nbsp;**NOT**&nbsp;be allowed to participate in the annual S1 Posting Exercise to opt for secondary schools, and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.
-4. They will also **NOT** be allowed to transfer to another school after the release of the PSLE results.
+4. They will also&nbsp;**NOT**&nbsp;be allowed to transfer to another school after the release of the PSLE results.
 5.  **Meeting all the criteria does not guarantee the student will be shortlisted/given an offer.**

 **NCHS DSA Exercise**